-Section 7.5 Officers and Organization
+Section 7.6 Officers and Organization

 Each nominating committee shall organize by the election of a chair and secretary and such other officers, as it deems necessary.
 The committee shall meet between January 1 and January 15 of each appropriate election year, and upon the election of a chair and secretary, shall advise the State Party headquarters by February 1 of each year of the names and addresses, and phone numbers of the committee members and officers.
 Any two (2) members of such district committee may call a meeting of such committee.
-Any member of such committee may call a meeting if there are less than three (3) members of such committee.